Shad Saleem Faruqi: Articles

-Between 1982–1985 Dr Shad contributed periodic articles and editorials to the New Straits Times.
+Between 1982–1985 Shad contributed periodic articles and editorials to the New Straits Times.
 During 2001 and 2002 he authored a regular weekly column "Facets of Our Constitution" for the Sunday Star.
 His column "Document of Destiny" appeared in The Sun from 2006 to 2007.
 Presently he writes a fortnightly column "Reflecting on the Law" for the Star. he has written the following articles: